Geekcrowds/provisioner/README.md

 Replace ```hideblfremotestatus value``` with Hide BLF Remote Status.
 0 - No, 1 - Yes.
 Default is 0-11 (for grandstream)

+Replace ```acceptincomsipfromproxyonly1 value``` with Account 1 Accept Incoming SIP from Proxy Only value (for grandstream)

+Replace ```acceptincomsipfromproxyonly2 value``` with Account 2 Accept Incoming SIP from Proxy Only value (for grandstream)

+Replace ```acceptincomsipfromproxyonly3 value``` with Account 3 Accept Incoming SIP from Proxy Only value (for grandstream)

+Replace ```acceptincomsipfromproxyonly4 value``` with Account 4 Accept Incoming SIP from Proxy Only value (for grandstream)

+Replace ```acceptincomsipfromproxyonly5 value``` with Account 5 Accept Incoming SIP from Proxy Only value (for grandstream)

+Replace ```acceptincomsipfromproxyonly6 value``` with Account 6 Accept Incoming SIP from Proxy Only value (for grandstream)

+Replace ```userandomport value``` with Use Random Port value (for grandstream)

-Provisioner providers settings value can be overwrite at provisionaccount/$accountid/$MAC document. eg: put '"wallpaperserverpath": "www.yourdomain.com/reseller2.jpg",' at provisionaccount/$accountid/$MAC document, it will overwrite the value at provisioner providers document.
+Provisioner providers settings value can be overwrite at provisionaccount/$accountid/$MAC document. eg: put '"wallpaperserverpath": "www.yourdomain.com/reseller2.jpg",' at provisionaccount/$accountid/$MAC document setting field, it will overwrite the value at provisioner providers document.

 ### Create phone make, family and model details